Sunayana225/WeatherGuard/README.md

 ## ⚙️ Configuration

+### 🔒 Security Notice

+**Important**: This repository has been secured.
+All API keys have been removed from the source code and must now be provided via environment variables.
+See our [Security Policy](SECURITY.md) for more information.

 ### API Keys (Optional)

 WeatherGuard works out of the box, but for enhanced features you can add API keys: